Divyanshu3181/DevSpark-web/README.md

-# DevHunge
+# DevSpark

-DevHunge is a social media platform designed for developers to connect, collaborate, and grow their network.
+DevSpark is a social media platform designed for developers to connect, collaborate, and grow their network.
 It includes features like a feed, connection requests, and user profile management.

 ## Features